shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 In this task, you will perform the following changes to the screen:

-- remove Status Reason and replace with new choice column
+- Remove Status Reason and replace with new choice column

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.